-Culture outcomes iour nce of sub-contractors Consistent and visible leadership in OH&S behaviours and actions on activities Communication of knowledge and organisation's values to subnanagement, contractors Consistent performance indicators egative/ applied throughout the project e/leading" • The achievement of performance ses") benchmarking, monitoring and isational evaluation throughout the project/site ject and by: developing an inspection and onitoring audit schedule regularly measuring onclusion of performance and implementing corrective actions where needed target over the duration of the project can be holding regular meetings with subffective contractors to review health and safety performance and to discuss successes and non-conformance and to ensure corrective actions nd risks are discussed equitably opriate and ensuring that the sub-contractors meet their performance reporting luate OH&S requirements under the OH&S specifications to the contract.
-Feedback) • At the completion of each project, the sub-contractor's OH&S or publish performance on the project within formance the framework of the project, OH&S objectives and performance targets are evaluated and recorded in the Project SMS Plan. re recognised Evaluations are used to identify OH&S problems which arose and e are clearly successes that were achieved in order to compare performance alth and safety against the OH&S goals that were set ensure that for the project at its commencement d with and • Outcomes of this review recorded in the Project SMS Plan and used of sub-contractor's ervals throughout ce during currency ctive adjustments n important safety issues for the e referenced when be carried out Outcomes of this review recorded in the Project SMS Plan and used to inform OH&S procedures and sub-contractor selection for future projects of information regarding OH&S legislation.
+- Consistent and visible leadership in OH&S behaviours and actions - Communication of knowledge and organisation's values to subcontractors - Consistent performance indicators applied throughout the project - The achievement of performance benchmarking, monitoring and evaluation throughout the project/site by: - developing an inspection and audit schedule regularly measuring performance and implementing corrective actions where needed over the duration of the project - holding regular meetings with subcontractors to review health and safety performance and to discuss successes and non-conformance and to ensure corrective actions are discussed equitably - ensuring that the sub-contractors meet their performance reporting requirements under the OH&S specifications to the contract. - At the completion of each project, the sub-contractor's OH&S performance on the project within the framework of the project, OH&S objectives and performance targets are evaluated and recorded in the Project SMS Plan. - Evaluations are used to identify OH&S problems which arose and successes that were achieved in order to compare performance against the OH&S goals that were set for the project at its commencement - Outcomes of this review recorded in the Project SMS Plan and used to inform OH&S procedures and sub-contractor selection for future projects